BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 2. Plot the ECDF as dots.
 Remember to include marker = '.' and linestyle = 'none' in addition to x_vers and y_vers as arguments inside plt.plot().
 3. Label the axes.
 You can label the y-axis 'ECDF'.
 4. Show your plot.

+## Comparison of ECDFs
+ECDFs also allow you to compare two or more distributions (though plots get cluttered if you have too many).
+Here, you will plot ECDFs for the petal lengths of all three iris species.
+You already wrote a function to generate ECDFs so you can put it to good use!

+To overlay all three ECDFs on the same plot, you can use plt.plot() three times, once for each ECDF.
+Remember to include **marker='.'** and **linestyle='none'** as arguments inside **plt.plot()**.

+**Instructions**

+1. Compute ECDFs for each of the three species using your ecdf() function.
+The variables setosa_petal_length, versicolor_petal_length, and virginica_petal_length are all in your namespace.
+Unpack the ECDFs into x_set, y_set, x_vers, y_vers and x_virg, y_virg, respectively.
+2. Plot all three ECDFs on the same plot as dots.
+To do this, you will need three plt.plot() commands.
+Assign the result of each to _.
+3. A legend and axis labels have been added for you, so hit 'Submit Answer' to see all the ECDFs!